rsimmonsjr/axiom/README.md

 There is a lot more to learn and explore and your best resource is the test code for Axiom.
-The developers have a belief that test code should be well architected and well commented to act as a set of examples for users of the library.
+The developers have a belief that test code should be well architected and well commented to act as a set of examples for users of Axiom.

 ## Design Principals of Axiom